Posts

 • Potential for a painless delivery.

-• Required in cesarean delivery. will allow you to stay awake and also provide effective pain relief during recovery.
+• Essential for cesarean delivery, enabling you to remain awake and providing effective pain relief during recovery.

 Risks of Epidurals During Delivery